ashuttl/MADE-website/about.md

 — in and around greater Portland, Lewiston and Auburn, Augusta, Bangor, the coast and islands, and all around the state (and including once and/or future Mainers, and Mainers at heart 🌲).

 Maine Ad + Design is a community of tolerance and pride.
-We stand against oppression in all its forms, at large scales and at small ones, and are committed to cultivating diversity, inclusivity, equality, and kindness where we live and work.
+We stand against oppression in all its forms, at large scales and at small ones, and are committed to ==cultivating diversity, inclusivity, equality, and kindness== where we live and work.

 ---